EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 using a spoofed source address.
 This document summarizes different amplification attacks using the Constrained Application Protocol (CoAP).
-The goal with this document is motivating generic and protocol-specific recommendations on the usage of CoAP.
+The goal with this document is to motivate generic and protocol-specific recommendations on the usage of CoAP.
 Some of the discussed attacks can be mitigated by not using NoSec or by using the Echo option.